-In contrast, when the mediation problem is approached from an exclusivist potential-outcome viewpoint, void of the structural guidance of equation (29), counterintuitive definitions ensue, carrying the label "principal stratification" (Rubin 2004, 2005), which are at variance with common understanding of direct and indirect effects.
+In contrast, when the mediation problem is approached from an exclusivist potential-outcome viewpoint, void of the structural guidance of equation (29), counterintuitive definitions ensue, carrying the label "principal stratification" (Rubin, 2004, 2005), which are at variance with common understanding of direct and indirect effects.
 For example, the direct effect is definable only in units absent of indirect effects.
 This means that a grandfather would be deemed to have no direct effect on his grandson's behavior in families where he has had some effect on the father.
 This precludes from the analysis all typical families, in which a father and a grandfather have simultaneous, complementary influences on children's upbringing.
-In linear systems, to take an even sharper example, the direct effect would be undefined whenever indirect paths exist from the cause to its effect.
+In linear systems, to take an even sharper example, the direct effect.
 The emergence of such paradoxical conclusions underscores the wisdom, if not necessity of a symbiotic analysis, in which the counterfactual notation $Y_x(u)$ is governed by its structural definition, equation (29).34

-34 Such symbiosis is now standard in epidemiology research (Robins 2001; Petersen et al. 2006; VanderWeele and Robins 2007; Hafeman and Schwartz 2009; VanderWeele 2009) and is making its way slowly toward the social and behavioral sciences.
+34Such symbiosis is now standard in epidemiology research (Robins, 2001; Petersen et al., 2006; VanderWeele and Robins, 2007; Hafeman and Schwartz, 2009; VanderWeele, 2009)